rooted-io/ctfs/k8s/first/README.md

 - *minikube*

 ## Instructions
-The challenges are divided into different namespaces on the cluster, your goal is to find all the flags!
+The challenges are divided into different namespaces on the cluster, based upon the difficulty:
+- `easy`
+- `medium`
+- `hard`

+your goal is to find all the flags (kubernetes secrets)!
 Spin up the lab and have fun:
 ```bash
 sh start.sh